Dow Surges Over 200 Points; Pfizer Issues Weak Forecast - NewsBreak

 Related

-Barron's Top Weekend Stock Picks: Apple, Disney, Pfizer And Tesla's Price Cuts Are Leading To Growth

-Technology stocks are flying high, despite earnings reports from companies like Apple that may raise some concerns ahead.
-Tesla's price cuts in China helped stimulate demand, with January delivery numbers in the country up 18% from December.
-Benzinga reviews this weekend's top stories covered by Barron's, here are the articles...

-$10 Million Bet On This Healthcare Stock?
-Check Out These 4 Penny Stocks Insiders Are Buying
+$1M Bet On Phillips 66?
+Check Out These 3 Stocks Insiders Are Buying

-The Dow Jones dropped by 150 points on Friday.
-When insiders purchase or sell shares, it indicates their confidence or concern around the company's prospects.
-Investors and traders interested in penny stocks can consider this a factor in their overall investment or trading decision.
-Below is a look at a...
+Although US stocks closed mixed this morning on Friday, there were a few notable insider trades.
+When insiders purchase shares, it indicates their confidence in the company's prospects or that they view the stock as a bargain.
+Either way, this signals an opportunity to go long on the stock.
+Insider purchases should not be taken as the only indicator for making an investment or trading decision.
+At best, it can lend conviction to a buying decision.

 Top Utilities Stocks That May Dip